Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 }
 ```

-Both of these formats avoid actually *editing* source files, to keep
+These strategies avoid actually *editing* source files, to keep
 the task as
 simple as possible.
 The LLM is able to emit the whole source file intact,